senemaktas/Python-Programming/README.md

 #### Create wirtual environment
 - First install this : `pip3 install virtualenv`
 - Open a folder and go to inside it.
-- Create envirenoment inside of your folder: `virtualenv env`
+And create an envirenoment inside of your folder: `virtualenv env`
-- Activate the environment (for GNU/Linux and Mac): `source env/bin/activate`
+- Activate the environment (for GNU/Linux and Mac): `source env/bin/activate`  (for Windows) : `\env\Scripts\activate.bat`
-- For Windows : `\env\Scripts\activate.bat`

   |      Basics                           |     Intermediate                        |     Advanced                      |